XENONnT/outsource/README.md

 ## Configuration file

-Just like [utilix](https://github.com/XENONnT/utilix), this tool expects a configuration file named `$HOME/.xenon_config`.
+Just like [utilix](https://github.com/XENONnT/utilix), this tool expects a configuration file at environmental variable `XENON_CONFIG`.
 You will need to create your own config to look like below, but fill in the values.

 Particularly it uses information in the field of the config with header 'Outsource', see below.